dbqui1706/iberlef26-hisemotions/README.md

 ### Challenges Involved

 <div align="justify">
   The studies cited above converge on several key challenges in historical texts related to TBED.
 These include: developing diachronic lexical representations; adapting computational methods for extracting information from historical language; and validating the extracted information using both human and automated approaches.
 Additionally, there is no established system for emotional annotation in historical epistolary corpora, nor a ground-truth standard for historical emotion lexicons and tags, since both the authors and their contemporaneous witnesses are long deceased, making it impossible to directly verify the true nature of the emotions expressed in the text.
+An additional challenge arises from the historical nature of the corpus, which results in pronounced imbalances among the emotion categories due to its authentic, naturally occurring content.
 </div>
 <br>
 <div align="justify">